 Led by our SVP, Information Security Officer ("Security Officer"), in coordination with our senior leaders, including our Chief Executive Officer, Chief Information Officer, and Chief Legal Officer, and key leaders from the business and Enterprise Risk, our team works collaboratively to implement a program designed to comply with industry standards, including compliance with ISO 27001, and to protect the Company's information systems from cybersecurity threats and promptly respond to any cybersecurity incidents in accordance with the Company's incident response and recovery plans.
-To facilitate the success of the Company's cybersecurity risk management program, multidisciplinary teams throughout the Company are deployed to address cybersecurity threats and to respond to cybersecurity incidents.
+To facilitate the success of the Company's cybersecurity threats and to respond to cybersecurity incidents.
 Through ongoing communications with these teams, our Security Officer and our team monitor the prevention, detection, mitigation and remediation of cybersecurity threats and incidents and report such threats and incidents to the Audit Committee when appropriate.